paresh-navadiya/CodeScanViewController/README.md

 # CodeScanViewController
-It scans Barcode and QRCode using AVFoundation
+It scans Barcode and QRCode using AVFoundation.
+It also provides scanned image.

 How to use it?